wufengyou/Pet-Care-RAG-Application/README.md

 Our system implements a full RAG flow:

 1. **Knowledge Base**: We use a CSV file (`updated_category.csv`) as our knowledge base, which contains pet care Q&A data.
-2. **Retrieval**: We use Meilisearch for efficient retrieval of relevant information from the knowledge base.
+2. **Retrieval**: We use Minsearch for efficient retrieval of relevant information from the knowledge base.
 3. **LLM**: We utilize OpenAI's GPT model to generate responses based on the retrieved information.

 ## Retrieval Evaluation